melezhik/swat/README.md

     File located at `$project_root_directory/hook.pm`.

-    Project based startup hooks are \`required\` _in the begining_ of a swat test and applied for every route in project and thus could be used for _project initialization_ procedures.
+    Project based startup hooks are \`required\` _in the beginning_ of a swat test and applied for every route in project and thus could be used for _project initialization_ procedures.

     For example one could define common generators here: